nicholasconoplia/ginrummyaz/DEPLOYMENT.md

 #### Step 5: Deploy
 1. Click "Create Web Service"
-2. Render will build and deploy automatically
+2. Onrender will build and deploy automatically
 3. Wait for deployment to complete (5-10 minutes)
 4. **Your app is now live!**

 **Your game URL will look like:** `https://ginrummy.onrender.com`

-**Note:** Free tier on Render spins down after 15 minutes of inactivity, but spins back up automatically when accessed (takes ~30 seconds).
+**Note:** Free tier on Onrender spins down after 15 minutes of inactivity, but spins back up automatically when accessed (takes ~30 seconds).

 ---

-## Option 4: Railway (Free Tier - May Require Credit Card)
+## Option 3: Railway (Free Tier Available)

 **Why Railway?**
 - ✅ Free tier with $5 credit monthly